Registering can be a little intimidating. Let's take it step-by-step.

 Before visiting the WebTree site, choose the four courses you want to take.
 For suggestions, look at information about course options.

 You probably won't get all four of your first picks.
 Don't panic!
 Be flexible (there will be other semesters).
 Choose several alternates for each course, and be aware of time conflicts (use this blank schedule for assistance).
 Courses with "PRM" in the Notes column of the class listing must be added through the Registrar's Office during the Add/Drop period, so do not include them in WebTree.
 Also look at the Notes column for the numbers 2, 3, and/or 4.
 These numbers indicate courses restricted to sophomores, juniors and seniors.
 If you include one of these courses, WebTree will ignore it.

 There isn't a set schedule for students interested in a particular major.
 The first two years emphasize graduation requirements.
 A variety of course selections are appropriate and desirable.

 Here is a completed WebTree for students with the following preferences: CHE 115 or BIO 112 (lab science), WRI 101 (Writing requirement), Visual Performing Arts requirement, and Historical Thought requirement.

-Advisers will be available in June for email or phone questions if you need more help.
+Summer academic advisers will be available in June for email or phone questions if you need more help.

-Note: Don't worry about physical education, applied music, or military science courses now.
+Note: Don't worry about physical education, applied music, and military science courses now.
 Do not use WebTree to register for them.
 Instead refer to their program webpages for registration info specific to these programs.

 If you didn't find what you were looking for and have additional questions please email firstname.lastname@example.org.